-It's a scene often seen in movies.
+It's a scene often witnessed in movies.
 There's a nervous guy trying to impress a pretty girl.
-He gets up the courage to walk up to her, and suddenly everything goes wrong.
-He trips, or he knocks over things, or he accidentally drops all of his books/papers; he becomes extremely clumsy, and the subsequent embarrassment causes him to run away from his bravery.
+He builds up the courage to walk over to her, and suddenly everything goes wrong.
+He trips, or he knocks things over, or he accidentally drops all of his books/papers.
+Invariably, he becomes extremely clumsy, and the subsequent embarrassment causes him to run away from his prospective date.

-Extreme clumsiness isn't necessarily an anxiety symptom, but it really can occur as a result of anxiety, and for some people that clumsiness can actually reinforce their anxieties and make them afraid to show bravery in their life.
+Extreme clumsiness isn't necessarily an anxiety symptom, but it can occur as a result of anxiety, and for some people that clumsiness can actually reinforce their anxieties and make them afraid to be confident enough to live a normal life.

 How the Body Becomes Clumsy

 There's nothing inherently wrong with being "clumsy."
-Dropping things, tripping over things - these things happen.
-Don't worry too much about your clumsiness - worry about your anxiety, because if you could live free of anxiety, being clumsy would be one of the least important things in your life.
-Take my free anxiety test to find out more.
+Dropping things, tripping over objects, bumping into furniture - these things happen.
+Don't worry too much about your clumsiness - worry about your anxiety, because if you could live free of anxiety, your quality of life would probably be greatly improved in several ways.

-But for those that live with anxiety, being "clumsy" really does happen.
-There isn't anything specific to anxiety that causes clumsiness necessarily, but there are many anxiety symptoms that make clumsiness more possible.
+But for those that live with anxiety, clumsiness really does occur.
+There are many anxiety symptoms that make clumsiness more likely.
 These include:

-- Distracted Thinking - Clumsiness is more common when a person isn't fully paying attention.
-When you have anxiety, it's not uncommon to find that your mind is elsewhere, even if you're somewhat paying attention to your surroundings.
-Your mind can only handle a limited amount of attention.
-If some of that attention is placed on anxiety, than it isn't placed on your immediate surroundings, and that means bumping into things, dropping things, backing up into things, etc.
+- Distracted Thinking Clumsiness is more common when a person isn't fully paying attention.
+When you have anxiety, it's not uncommon to find that your mind is elsewhere.
+Anxiety affects your brain’s capacity for attention and concentration.
+Often, your mind is so caught-up in anxious thoughts that you simply don’t have the attention span or motivation to focus attention on other things, like your immediate physical environment.
+That means you may find yourself bumping into things, dropping things, backing up into object, etc.

-- Shaky Hands - Shaking is also a very normal part of anxiety.
+- Shaky Hands Shaking is also a very normal part of anxiety.
 You depend on your hands to be able to hold things firmly, but when your hands shake that immediately becomes more difficult.
-Indeed, not only are your hands shaking, but they are sometimes slightly weaker than they would be without anxiety, which can make it even harder to hold onto things or do things confidently.
+Indeed, not only are your hands shaking, but they sometimes feel slightly weaker than they would otherwise, which can make it even harder to hold onto objects or perform actions with confidence.

-- Sweaty Hands - While not necessarily cause for clumsiness, anything that you're not used to can lead to dropping things, and so sweaty hands may be the culprit.
+- Sweaty Hands Sweaty hands are a symptom of anxiety.
 Not only can sweat make things slip through your fingers, but sweat can also make things feel different when you try to grab them, which may cause you to be a bit surprised and loosen your grip.

-- Anxiety Hesitation - Anxiety can also cause people to give a few extra moments of hesitation that they wouldn't do otherwise.
-Usually this is because they're actually worried about dropping things or how to react to things, and so they take that extra moment before they do a task.
-Unfortunately, that hesitation can actually have the opposite effect, causing people to react too late and make more mistakes.
+- Anxiety Hesitation Anxiety can also cause people to give a few extra moments of hesitation that they wouldn't do otherwise.
+Usually this is because they're actually worried about dropping things or how to react to things, and so they take that extra moment before they perform a task.
+Unfortunately, such hesitation can actually have the opposite effect, causing people to react too late and make more mistakes.

-- Anxiety Overthinking - Similarly, overthinking in general can have some effects on anxiety.
-Overthinking is the act of being too much inside of your own mind.
-As the name implies, usually you're lost in your own thought or focused too heavily on your anxiety, your thoughts, or even the movements of your body.
+- Anxiety Overthinking Similarly, overthinking in general can have some effects on anxiety.
+As the name implies, overthinking usually involves getting lost in your own thoughts, or focussing too heavily on your anxiety or what’s happening in your body.
 Nearly every movement in your body occurs automatically exactly how you want it to, when you want it to.
-When you overthink, some of these movements become manual, and often that leaves people much less coordinated.
+When you overthink what you’re doing, you might find this process getting disturbed, leaving you less coordinated.